charlierobson/In_nihilum_reverteris/md/B.md

 Whatre you giving money to tramps for? Anton asked in surprise. Hell only drink it.
 I dont know.
 Its like you kissed a prostitutes hand or something of the kind.

 May you never have first-hand experience of the fact that beggars are human beings just like you, only things didnt work out so well for them, Karl growled in annoyance. You know how it goes... times of prosperity are when the criminals are living better than royalty and times of crisis are when the criminals are the only people living the good life.
 And by the way, if you must know, it so happens that I *have* kissed a prostitutes hand.

 How come? Anton gazed at him in astonishment.

 In the usual course of things.
 I left and it seemed courteous to say goodbye.
 A woman deserves respect.
-And anyway, a touch of good manners never killed anyone yet, you boor!
+And anyway, a touch of good manners never killed anyone yet, you boor\!

 They had now arrived at their destination.
 There wasnt so much as an inch of the building that wasnt covered in graffiti.
 Slogans leapt out at them from the walls; You are someones tamagotchi, Leaving the game is a deadly sin and the like.
 With thoughts of sects in mind, Karl had been expecting figures gliding around in silence, clad in habits or gauzy robes at the very least.
 The sight that greeted them, though, was a gaudy, vociferous rabble encamped both outside the entrance and inside.
 People of both sexes rocking the cybergoth look were gaming, most often on handheld devices or on computers or home consoles in the various rooms.
 Some were enthusiastically taking drugs in various forms and some were having sex in public.